TS22082/pickup_ball/README.md

 ## Project setup

-In the project directory run:
+In the project root directory run:

 ### `npm install`